morningred88/AWS/CloudWatch_CloudTrail_notes.md

 ## AWS Config

+* Usage: AWS Config is used to evaluate the **compliance** of your resources' configurations **over time**.
+You can create a Config just for any select resource(s) or for all the resources in one region.
-AWS config is not a part of free tier.
+* AWS config is not a part of free tier.
 The more resources you recorded, the more you have to pay.

-After the rescources have been discovered, you can go to AWS Config console> Resources menu> You can see **resource timeline** or **manage rescources**.
+* After the rescources have been discovered, you can go to AWS Config console> Resources menu> You can see **resource timeline** or **manage rescources**.

 ### AWS Config rule